raspberrypilearning/code-a-carol/en/step_6.md

 _"On the first day of Christmas, my true love sent to me A partridge in a pear tree."_

 + You may have noticed that the `partridge` melody starts a little too early.
-You can pause briefly between calling the two functions with `sleep` to fix this:
+To fix this, you can pause briefly with `sleep` between calling the two functions:

 ```ruby
 intro